fuzziqersoftware/newserv/README.md

 If you're using a version of Dolphin with tapserver support, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
 You do not need to install or run tapserver.
 To do this:
 1. Set Dolphin's BBA type to tapserver (Config -> GameCube -> SP1).
 2. Enable newserv's IP stack simulator according to the comments in config.json and start newserv.
-3. In PSO, you have to configure the network settings manually (DHCP doesn't work), but the actual values don't matter as long as they're valid IP addresses.
-Example values:
-  - IP address: `10.0.1.5`
-  - Subnet mask: `255.255.255.0`
-  - Default gateway: `10.0.1.1`
-  - DNS server address 1: `10.0.1.1`
-  - Leave everything else blank
+3. In PSO's network settings, enable DHCP ("Automatically obtain an IP address"), set DNS server address to "Automatic", and leave DHCP Hostname as "Not set".
+Leave the proxy server settings blank.
 4. Start an online game.

 ### Connecting external clients